KarolW97/crawler/README.md

 # DjangoCrawler

-Crawler is a simple application for scraping and displaying specific results of the pracuj.pl.
+Crawler's a simple application for scraping and displaying specific results of the pracuj.pl.
+Script retrieves data from pracuj.pl once a day, adds them into the database, then they're displayed on the page as a table.

 ##Environment variables